-Hainan Island is about 4 hours flight from Beijing, 3 hours from Shanghai, 1 hour from Guangzhou, 2 hours from Taiwan and 1 hour from Hong Kong.
-From overseas, it takes 3 hours from Singapore, 2 hours from Bangkok, and a 1-hour flight from Vietnam.
+Hainan Island is easily accessible by air, with flights taking about 4 hours from Beijing, 3 hours from Shanghai, 1 hour from Guangzhou, 2 hours from Taiwan, and 1.5 hours from Hong Kong.
+From overseas, flights take about 3 hours from Singapore, 2 hours from Bangkok, and just 1 hour from Vietnam.

-Haikou, the capital city of Hainan Island is about 18 nautical miles, which means tourists can each Hainan Island from Mailand China in 1 hour & 30 minutes.
+Haikou, the capital city of Hainan Island is about 18 nautical miles, which means tourists can reach Hainan Island from Mailand China in 1-hour by boat.

-The climate of Hainan Island varies from subtropical to fully tropical.
-Northern Hainan, including the island’s capital city Haikou, Wenchang, Qionghai, Dingan, Chengmai, Linggao has a humid subtropical climate, while southern Hainan Island, including Sanya, Lingshui, Ledong has a tropical monsoon climate with warmer annual temperatures.
-The middle part of Hainan Island is also subtropical including Wuzhizhan, Baoting, Qiongzhong.
+Hainan Island experiences a range of climates, from subtropical to fully tropical.
+The northern part of the island, including Haikou, Wenchang, and Chengmai, has a humid subtropical climate.
+Meanwhile, southern Hainan, including Sanya, Lingshui and Ledong, has a tropical monsoon climate, with warmer annual temperatures.
+The middle of the island is also subtropical, including Wuzhizhan and Qiongzhong.

-Taking a train to Hainan Island is a very special experience to enjoy the landscape along the way, and to experience how a train comes across a strait.
-There are training connecting Hainan Island with Mainland China from Haikou to Beijing, Shanghai, and Guangzhou.
+Taking a train to Hainan Island is a unique experience where you can enjoy the scenic landscape and witness how a train crosses a strait.
+Trains run regularly from Haikou to Beijing, Shanghai, and Guangzhou.

-Sunbath on a tropical beach is everyone’s dreamed holiday.
-There are over 20 famous beaches on Hainan Island with the most popular ones in Sanya in the south of Hainan including Yalong Bay, Haitang Bay, Dadonghai Beach, and Sanya Bay.
+Vacationers all over the world dream of soaking up the sun on a tropical beach.
+Hainan Island boasts more than 20 famous beaches with the most sought-after destinations located in the south of Hainan, specifically Yalong Bay, Haitang Bay, Dadonghai Beach, and Sanya Bay.

-For some unspoiled beaches on Hainan Island, tourists should avoid Sanya, but travel to the east & east coasts of Hainan Island including Riyuebay & Shimei Bay in Wanning, Hainan Island, Clear Water Bay in Lingshui, Moonbay in Wenchang, Qizibay in Changjiang, and Shimei Bay.
+For those who prefer secluded coastal areas, Sanya is not the place to be.
+Instead, exploring the east and east coasts of Hainan Island provides access to hidden gems such as Riyuebay and Shimei Bay in Wanning, Clear Water Bay in Lingshui, Moonbay in Wenchang, and Qizibay in Changjiang.

 Major Cities on Hainan Island: